 Either goes a long, LONG way toward addressing layout concerns, but honestly, these need to be built into Redmine so we don't lose them as plug-in developers move to other things in life in the future (DMSF, I'm looking at you).

-#18 Updated by Denis Peplin about 4 years ago
+#18 Updated by Denis Peplin over 4 years ago

 Plugin ProjectTable updated, now it seems good enough to really replace default Projects view for those, who don't wont anything more complex, that default Projects page, but wants to see it more compact.